 Bryan’s work has been widely recognized and spans the consumer electronics, fashion, financial services, food and beverage, health care, hospitality, and retail industries.
 His design research for a baby stroller was awarded “product design of the year” by the Human Factors and Ergonomic Society and was later featured in the Smithsonian museum.
 His work has also been featured in BusinessWeek, Fast Company, The New York Times, and The Wall Street Journal.

-In addition to his work at IDEO, Bryan is a core design team member for the Aspen Institute’s First Movers Fellowship Program.
-He also lectures at Cornell University, Stanford University, UC-Berkeley, and the California Center of Arts on the topics of design thinking, organizational design, consumer experience design, and service design.
+He is a core design team member for the Aspen Institute’s First Movers Fellowship Program and also lectures at Cornell University, Stanford University, UC Berkeley, and the California Center of Arts on the topics of design thinking, organizational design, consumer experience design, and service design.

-Bryan earned a master’s in social anthropology from Oxford University and a bachelor’s in design and environmental analysis from Cornell.
+Bryan earned a master’s degree in social anthropology from Oxford University and a bachelor’s degree in design and environmental analysis from Cornell.
 Outside the office, he can be found chasing the perfect wave.